nikomatsakis/mathema/README.md

 gr ναι
 gr μάλιστα
 ```

+Then execute `mathema add newfile.cards`.
+This command will load your
+words into the database. `mathema add` doesn't always succeed.
+If it detects words that it
+thinks already exist in the database, it will stop and issue warnings
+(e.g., duplicates).
+You can edit the file and try again (or use `-f`
+to force it to continue).

+Once it succeeds, `mathema add` will edit `newfile.cards` in place to
+add a `uuid` field to each word.
+It will also add `newfile.cards` to
+git version control (presuming that hasn't already been done).

+From here one out, `newfile.cards` will stay in place: you can edit
+the file to make corrections, and `mathema` will notice them.

+In fact, you can even add new words into the file later.
+In that case,
+you need to re-run `mathema add` to bring in the new words (but
+mathema will warn you if it finds new words that do not yet have a
+uuid assigned).

+##

+The way it is meant work is like this:

+- You create

 As you can see, each flashcard is separated by a blank line, and may have
 many lines of data.
 The first word on each line identifies what kind of line